ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 - **Element matching:** Each position in the pattern can be any kind of subpattern (literal, capture, wildcard, even another nested pattern).
   All subpatterns must match their corresponding element for the whole pattern to succeed.
   In `(0, y)`, the first subpattern `0` must equal the first element and the second subpattern `y` will always succeed (capturing that element).
-  If any subpattern fails, the whole pattern fails and the next case is tried.
+  If any subpattern fails, the whole pattern fails, and the next case is tried.

 - **Starred subpattern (`*`):** Sequence patterns support a "rest" pattern using `*`.
   This is similar to unpacking with a star in assignments.